Drone impact resistance to increase by 20%: new polymer composites developed at Bauman Moscow State Technical University

 We have created polymer composite materials based on thermoplastic binders.
 Such bodies will be more durable.

-Evgeny Alexandrov, Director of the Center of Competencies of the National Technology Initiative "Digital Materials Science: New Materials and Substances" at Bauman Moscow State Technical University
+Evgeny Alexandrov, Director of the NTI Competence Center "Digital Materials Science: New Materials and Substances" at Bauman Moscow State Technical University

 The strength of the drone's body is critical under high loads, especially during frequent takeoffs and landings, as well as during operation in harsh climatic conditions.

-The molding of such products occurs instantly, upon cooling.
-Epoxy, polyester, vinyl ester, and phenolic binders, which are now widely used, are relatively brittle.
+The molding of such products occurs instantly upon cooling.
+Epoxy, polyester, vinyl ester, and phenolic binders, which are widely used now, are relatively brittle.
 They need several hours to harden.

-Evgeny Alexandrov, Director of the Center of Competencies of the National Technology Initiative "Digital Materials Science: New Materials and Substances" at Bauman Moscow State Technical University
+Evgeny Alexandrov, Director of the NTI Competence Center "Digital Materials Science: New Materials and Substances" at Bauman Moscow State Technical University

 The new materials can improve the performance characteristics of drones.

-Earlier, www1.ru reported that a super-light titanium power plant for hydrogen drones was developed in Sakhalin.
+Earlier www1.ru reported that an ultralight titanium power plant for hydrogen drones was developed in Sakhalin.

 Ryazan Radio Engineering University is developing new optical communication modules for UAVs